 Tell my story.
 Speak my truth.
 A truth that resonates with so many others, but who because of fear, doubt and denial keep it hidden.
 I had already begun to speak.
 For 6 months after discovering my ex-husband’s adulterous affair, during what turned out to be a period of false reconciliation, or as I call it, wreckonciliation, I stayed quiet.
 But after filing for divorce, I unashamedly told everyone who asked – and quite honestly, many who didn’t – the reason.

 So.
 Many.
 Women.
-And here I was, one of them, whose marriage looked perfectly fine from the outside, but had suddenly crumbled.
+And here I was, one of them, whose marriage looked perfectly fine from the outside, but had (seemingly) suddenly crumbled.
+But the truth was that it wasn’t sudden at all.
+Years erosion from the inside, at the foundation, is what caused the marriage to fail.
 Nobody would have ever guessed.

 Everyone seemed to be watching.
 And while many were watching because nothing keeps people interested like a good train wreck, many were watching because, faced with the same challenges in their own marriages, wanted to see how it all played out for me.